I tried setting up a spending limit in Claude Enterprise

 Recently, I've been receiving many inquiries about Claude Enterprise.

-Since I've had the opportunity to test Claude Enterprise, I'd like to summarize information about usage and spending limits in this article.
+Since I've had the opportunity to test Claude Enterprise, I'd like to summarize information about usage and spending limits in this post.

 Usage and Spending Limits

-First of all, Usage-based Enterprise plans bill token usage on a pay-as-you-go basis according to standard API rates.
+First, Usage-based Enterprise plans charge token usage fees on a pay-as-you-go basis according to standard API rates.

 Usage billing